 Living with HIV can be very difficult.
-One thing that can be helpful is seeking the support of others living with HIV (HIV+) through support groups, peer counseling, or places like our A Girl Like Me blog, which is an online community of support.
+One thing that can be helpful is finding the support of others living with HIV through support groups, peer counseling, or places like our A Girl Like Me blog, which is an online community of support.

 A support group is any group of people whose purpose is to support one another dealing with an issue.
-A support group may be small (an informal gathering at someone's kitchen table) or large (a facilitated group at an AIDS organization or in a church meeting room).
-The participants can be from a specific part of the HIV community (e.g., HIV+ women, caregivers of those living with HIV, members of a faith community), or they can be open to anyone who wants to come and talk about HIV.
+A support group may be small (an informal gathering at someone's kitchen table) or large (a facilitated group at an AIDS organization or in the meeting room of a religious group).
+The participants can be from a specific part of the HIV community (e.g., women living with HIV, caregivers of those living with HIV, members of a faith community), or they can be open to anyone who wants to come and talk about HIV.

 Some groups get together just to share information and encouragement, while others grow into longer-term mutual support communities where members help each other with carpools, childcare, or caregiving when a member gets sick.
 Still others grow into educational programs with outside speakers coming in to teach about various issues.

 There is no "right" or "wrong" way to organize a group, as long as it is safe, supportive, and respectful of all participants.
 People living with HIV who participate in support groups often take better care of themselves and are less likely to feel isolated or depressed.
+As a result, people living with HIV who have support live longer, healthier lives.
 If there are no support groups available in your community, you may want to start one yourself.

-If you partner with an organization in your area that provides services to HIV+ women, it may be willing to tell its members about your group so that those who are interested can join.
-If you are not familiar with organizations in your area, you can search for them using one of these resources: AIDS Service Organization (ASO) finder (in the US) or this E-Atlas (International).
+If you partner with an organization in your area that provides services to women living with HIV, that organization may be willing to tell its members about your group so that those who are interested can join.
+If you are not familiar with organizations in your area, you can search for them using one of these resources: Health Services Directory (in the U.S.) or this e-atlas (International).
 You can ask if organizations in your area already have a support group; if they do not, you can ask them for suggestions and for ways they might help you start a group in your community.